 Christopher Cerrone (b.
 1984) is internationally acclaimed for compositions characterized by a subtle handling of timbre and resonance, a deep literary fluency, and a flair for multimedia collaborations.
 Balancing lushness and austerity, immersive textures and telling details, dramatic impact and interiority, Cerrone’s GRAMMY-nominated music is utterly compelling and uniquely his own.

 Christopher Cerrone holds degrees from the Yale School of Music and the Manhattan School of Music.
-He is published by Schott NY and Project Schott New York and is currently a guest composition faculty member at The Peabody Institute of The Johns Hopkins University for 2019–2020.
+He is published by Schott NY and Project Schott New York and was a guest composition faculty member at The Peabody Institute of The Johns Hopkins University for 2019–2020.
 He lives in Brooklyn with his partner.